jinnabaalu/docs/docs/elasticsearch/EnableXPackInLogstashContainer.md

 ```

 ### 🛠️ Create the .env File
-Create a `.env` next to your docker-compose:
+Create a `.env` next to your docker compose:
 ```bash
 STACK_VERSION=9.0.0
 ELASTIC_PASSWORD=your_elastic_password